mlehotay/ier/IER/IER-specification.md

 ### **Informational Slack**

-The scalar capacity of a system to absorb, reroute, modularize, or externalize constraint without generating system-defining conflict.
+Informational slack is the capacity of a system to absorb, localize, modularize, defer, or externally resolve constraint without requiring system-wide coordination.

-* High slack ⇒ decomposability
-* Low slack ⇒ forced global coordination
+Systems with high informational slack may be complex, adaptive, predictive, self-modeling, or intelligent while remaining entirely non-experiential.

+Slack prevents experience by allowing conflict, demand, or error to be resolved **without becoming system-defining**.

+Experience becomes possible only as slack is sufficiently reduced that constraint can no longer be localized or externalized, forcing global coordination.

 ---